Australian Worldwide Exploration

-AWE Limited (AWE) is an oil and gas producer with proven resources in Australia, Indonesia and New Zealand.
-Since May 2018, it has been a wholly owned subsidiary of Mitsui & Co., Ltd. (Japan) and has been delisted from the ASX.
-Mitsui E&P Australia Pty Ltd and AWE Limited are now sister companies working under the single brand of Mitsui E&P Australia (MEPAU) to reflect the combined businesses.
+AWE, formerly Australian Worldwide Exploration, was an oil and gas producer with operations in Australia, Indonesia and New Zealand that was listed on the Australian Securities Exchange.
+In May 2018, it was taken over by Mitsui & Co and the brand retired.

-The company's assets currently include the BassGas project in Bass Strait, Tasmania, the Casino gas project in Otway Basin, Victoria, and onshore Perth Basin interests in Western Australia.
+The company's assets included the BassGas project in Bass Strait, Tasmania, the Casino gas project in Otway Basin, Victoria, and onshore Perth Basin interests in Western Australia.

-Corporate history

-From January 2000 to November 2009, the official company name was Australia Worldwide Exploration Ltd.
+History

+Australian Worldwide Exploration was established in 1997 and listed on the Australian Securities Exchange with its headquarters in Sydney and an office in Perth.

+In November 1999 the Australian assets of Premier Oil were acquired.
+In January 2001, Premier Oil acquired a 23% shareholding in AWE.
+This was sold in June 2003.

 In early 2001 AWE acquired 44.5% of the undeveloped Yolla field in Bass Strait.

 In mid 2003, AWE acquired a 25% interest in VIC/P44.
 Transaction included the Casino gas field which was brought into production in 2006.

 Tui Area, acquired in 2006, started oil production on 30 July 2007.
 In December 2013 company purchased an additional 15% interest in the Tui area oil project.

 In 2006 AWE opened an office in Indonesia to review exploration and potential development opportunities.
 AWE's first drill in the Bulu basin took place in early 2008.
 In early 2012, AWE purchased a 100% interest and operatorship of two Indonesian Production Sharing Contracts: Ande Ande Lumut (AAL) oil field and the Anambas gas.

 In August 2008 company merged with ARC Energy gaining additional equity in the BassGas and Cliff Head projects.

-AWE Limited (AWE) was created on 25 November 2009.
+In 2009 Australian Worldwide Exploration was rebranded as AWE Limited.

-On Thursday (22 December 2016), AWE Limited stated that the performance of Stage 1A of Waitsia gas project surpass pre-production expectations.

-AWE is now a wholly owned subsidiary of Mitsui & Co., Ltd and has been delisted from the ASX.
+On 22 December 2016, AWE stated that the performance of Stage 1A of Waitsia gas project surpass pre-production expectations.
+In May 2018 AWE was acquired by Mitsui & Co and delisted from the Australian Securities Exchange.